AI Legal Chatbot

 (11) In exercising the powers conferred by this Article, the director of public prosecutions shall have regard to the public interest, interests of the administration of justice and the need to prevent and avoid abuse of the legal process.

-9. Further section 87(a) and (b) Criminal Procedure Code provides as follows:
+section 87(a) and (b) Criminal Procedure Code

 Section 87: in a trial before a subordinate court a public prosecutor may with the consent of the court or on the instructions of the Director of public prosecutions at any time before judgment is pronounced, withdraw from the prosecution of any person, and upon withdrawal –